-Driver was 'in shock' after truck nearly blown over on Auckland Harbour Bridge
+Driver 'in shock' after truck nearly blown over on Auckland Harbour Bridge

 "They don't really even remember it, it was so sudden.
 The driver was in shock, even when police arrived."

 Police were interviewing the driver today.
-They were also inspecting the truck, which was undamaged in the accident.
+They were also inspecting the truck, which was undamaged in the crash.
 It was able to be righted and driven away yesterday.

 Kumitau said the driver crossed the bridge two or three times a day, and had just been returning from a delivery on the North Shore.
 The truck was empty, which would have made it easier to tip over, he said.